To Launch a New Food Product, First Find Your Niche

 The success rate for new product launches in the food and beverage business is around 10 percent, according to NielsenWire.
 That's not because the other 90 percent tasted lousy, or at least many of them didn't.
 More often, it's because the people who created them couldn't or didn't differentiate them from all of the other similar products out there.

 That's where NielsenWire's 12 Key Steps to Consumer Adoption can help.
 NielsenWire is a research giant that scoops up information from the supermarket scanner and turns it into valuable information that supermarkets and food and beverage brands use across the U.S.

-It takes more than a great tasting product to pitch the supermarket buyer and then to get the customer to try your product, much less buy it again.
+To be clear, it takes more than a great tasting product to pitch the supermarket buyer and then to get the customer to try your product, much less buy it again.
 Your product must be positioned as truly different from the competition.
-(See 5 Steps to Positioning Food and Beverage Products to help you determine if your product really is different.)
 You have to separate your emotional investment in the product to really answer that question.

 Build a brand that speaks to your consumer, and your image and packaging may be the distinct proposition that leads to your success.
 What was so different about Late July snack chips from the other chips out there?
 It was an image and packaging that appealed to a particular subset of consumers.
 The brand thrived and ultimately was acquired.

-The maker of a new brand of carrot cake once contacted me for some help in launching it.
-You might ask who needs another carrot cake.
-It was a good question in this case, and the maker was not communicating the answer to consumers and potential buyers.
+The maker of a new brand of carrot cake ran into some trouble right at launch.
+You might well ask who needs yet another carrot cake.
+It was a good question in this case, and the maker initially wasn't answering it to the satisfaction of potential retail or consumer buyers.

 They finally hit on an answer: This was not just another carrot cake.
 This was an authentic Southern-style carrot cake made with all-natural ingredients.
 That difference allowed them to credibly pitch supermarket buyers that this product was unique and would bring new customers into their bakery departments.